bloodraven66/minimalist/about.md

 <b>News:</b><br>
 <b>April 2021 :</b> Our work on 'Estimating articulatory movements in speech production with transformer
-networks' has been submitted to INTERSPEECH 2021, preprint out soon.<br>
+networks' has been submitted to INTERSPEECH 2021, preprint: https://arxiv.org/abs/2104.05017.<br>
 <b>March 2021 :</b> Joined Gates Foundation project to work on Speech recognition with Indian languages at SPIRE Lab, IISc.<br>
 <b>Dec 2020 :</b> Delivered a talk on Approximate Inference Methods at SPIRE Lab.<br>
 <b>Sept 2020 :</b> Joined MyHealthcareAI as a part-time consultant.<br>